Spin-Mediated Mott Excitons: Formalism methods

 \subsection{Magnetic ordering}

 The second line of Eq.~\eqref{eq:t_J_model_def} is precisely the antiferromagnetic Heisenberg Hamiltonian, expressed in terms of Schwinger bosons (here the spinons $s_{i \sigma}$)~\cite{Auerbach1994}.
-We treat that term via mean-field theory.
-Since we are interested in the dilute-charge limit, we neglect the charge-spinon interaction (first line of Eq.~\eqref{eq:t_J_model_def}) when determining the mean-field properties.
+We are specifically considering N\'eel-ordered ground states, with positive magnetization on the $A$ sublattice and negative on $B$.
+It is thus convenient to express $s_{i \uparrow}$ ($s_{i \downarrow}$) in terms of $s_{i \downarrow}$ ($s_{i \uparrow}$) for $i \in A$ ($B$), using Eq.~\eqref{eq:slave_particle_constraint} --- this is equivalent to using \textit{Holstein-Primakoff} rather than Schwinger bosons~\cite{Auerbach1994}: